theturnout/court-data-pipeline/README.md

 `pipenv run python cd_pipeline.py ./data/sites/websites.csv`

 Scripts are now executed through `cd_pipeline.py`.
 Though the scripts in the `scripts` folder can be run individually, it is not recommended.

-For development purposes, a Jupyter Notebook is also included in the repo. **This is for development only** and the `cd_pipeline.py` script should be used as the default method of interacting with the pipeline.
-While all files should be kept in parity, the `.py` scripts always supersede the notebooks.

-The `.ipynb` file is located in the `scripts/` directory.
-To view the notebook, start a Jupyter server with the commands below and navigate to localhost in a browser window.
-This should be done within the virtual environment.

-`jupyter lab`
-or
-`jupyter notebook`